vjosset/killteamjson/README.md

 # killteamjson
-JSON Dataset for Killteam 2021 Compendium
+JSON Dataset for Killteam 2021 Compendium, including additional teams from White Dwarf and boxed sets.

 See also https://ktdash.app/ and https://ktdash.app/api/faction.php